OpenAgentsInc/v2/docs/systems/panes.md

 - **ChatsPane**: Renders the list of chat threads.
   - Displays the 25 most recent chats.
   - Chats are sorted in reverse chronological order (newest first).
+  - Uses a dark theme with hover and active states for better user interaction.
+- **ChatItem**: Represents a single chat in the ChatsPane.
+  - Implements hover and tap animations for improved user feedback.
+  - Shows/hides action buttons (share, delete) on hover.
+  - Highlights the active chat.
 - **UserStatus**: Displays user information and settings.

 ## Recent Changes